tymtam2/vim/cheatsheet.md

 ^ - jump to the first non blank character in the line

+H, L - High/Low, move cursor to top/bottom of the screen

 ## Jobs

 1\. `ggVGy` - select all and copy, I came up with it myself, as a variation on `gg+=yG` which I didn't like or understand.